10maurycy10/sigchecker/README.md

 ## Requirements

-Requires libmagic, It likley wont work on windows without cygwin or wsl.
+Requires libmagic, It likely wont work on windows without CygWin or WSL.

-## Fixing Flase positives
+## Fixing False positives

-If your terminal is spammed with false positives, add the reported file type and extention ("" if no extention) to db.json.
-Then rerun the program
+If your terminal is spammed with false positives, add the reported file type and extension ("" if no extension) to db.json.
+Then rerun the program.

+Contributions welcome.